-Indicator Reference Indicator Criteria (A) Net Proceeds Deposited Criteria not applicable.
-DC Water did not issue Green Bonds during the fiscal year 2021.
-(B) Bond Draws Amounts reimbursed to DC Water from the Series 2019A Bond Construction Account(s) for expenses paid related to the DC Clean Rivers Project during the fiscal year.
-(C) Unspent Bond Proceeds The total amount of unspent proceeds held with the trustee and invested in 100% US Treasury Money Market Funds from the Series 2019A bond as of the fiscal year end.
+Indicator Reference Indicator Criteria (A) Net Proceeds Deposited Par amount plus the issue premium of Green Bonds issued during the fiscal year less the underwriters' discount and costs of issuance as presented in the Bond offering memorandum(s).
+(B) Bond Draws Amounts reimbursed to DC Water from the Series 2022B Bond Construction Account(s) for expenses paid related to the DC Clean Rivers Project during the fiscal year.
+(C) Unspent Bond Proceeds The total amount of unspent proceeds held with the trustee and invested in 100 percent US Treasury Money Market Funds from the Series 2022B bonds as of the fiscal year-end.

-The net proceeds of each of the Series 2019A Bond, 2018A Bond, 2017A Bond, 2015A Bond and 2014A Bond were deposited into segregated accounts (the Series 2019A Bond, 2018A Bond, 2017A Bond, 2015A Bond, and Series 2014A Bond Construction Accounts) under DC Water's Master Indenture of Trust, as amended and supplemented (the Indenture) and are invested pursuant to the Indenture and DC Water's Investment Policy.
+DC Water did not issue Green Bonds during the fiscal year 2024.
+The net proceeds of each of the Series 2022B Bond, 2019A Bond, 2018A Bond, 2017A Bond, 2015A Bond and 2014A Bond were deposited into segregated Construction Accounts (the Series 2022B Bond, 2019A Bond, 2018A Bond, 2017A Bond, 2015A Bond, and Series 2014A Bond Construction Accounts) under DC Water's Master Indenture of Trust, as amended and supplemented (the Indenture) and are invested pursuant to the Indenture and DC Water's Investment Policy.
 All uses of the proceeds taken from the respective Construction Accounts were used to fund DC Clean Rivers Project costs.
-The following tables provides the FY 2021 bond draws reimbursed to DC Water from the Series 2019A Bond Construction Account, as well as the cumulative net proceeds deposited and bond draws from the bond issuance dates through September 30, 2021:
+The following tables provide the FY 2024 bond draws reimbursed to DC Water from the Series 2022B Bond Construction Account, as well as the cumulative net proceeds deposited, and bond draws from the bond issuance dates through September 30, 2024: